U.S. House panel launches probe into possible obstruction by Trump

 Nadler also cited what he called Trump’s attempts to intimidate witnesses in the investigation.

+He said the committee on Monday would release the list of people and organizations it would request documents from.

+Trump has denied his campaign worked with Moscow.
 “I am an innocent man being persecuted by some very bad, conflicted & corrupt people in a Witch Hunt that is illegal & should never have been allowed to start,” Trump said in a tweet on Sunday.
-Trump has denied his campaign worked with Moscow.

-The White House, the Justice Department and the Trump Organization did not immediately respond to requests for comment on Nadler’s remarks.
+The White House and the Trump Organization did not respond to requests for comment on Nadler’s remarks.

-Nadler said the committee on Monday would release the list of people and organizations it would be requesting documents from.

 Trump told a group of conservative activists and politicians on Saturday that investigators want to look at his finances and business dealings because no evidence of collusion has been found.

-“All of a sudden they are trying to take you out with bullshit,” he told the Conservative Political Action Conference.
+“All of a sudden they are trying to take you out with bullshit,” he said.

-While the Mueller investigation is focused on specific crimes, Congress’ probes will cast a much wider net, including abuse of power, Nadler said.
+While the Mueller investigation is focused on specific crimes, Congress’ probes will cast a wider net, Nadler said.

-Testimony by Trump’s former lawyer Michael Cohen last week directly implicated Trump in various crimes, including campaign finance violations, Nadler said.
+Testimony by former Trump lawyer Michael Cohen last week directly implicated Trump in various crimes including campaign finance violations, Nadler said.

 Congressional investigators will also look at whether Trump used the White House for personal enrichment in violation of the Constitution’s emoluments clause, he said.